asadzamann/daily-practice/added-simple-features-with-react/README.md

 const [count, setcount] = useState(0)
 Here, default value of count is zero, because we used 0 in the useState brackets, setCount is the updated value you put. then it will show in count.

-##What is useEffect, and whe you should use it?